 Other areas to review from 2019?
 Or any specific points you’d like to cover in the suggested topics?

-Lunch (45 minutes)

-Community Engagement: Review Findings (45 – 60 min - estimate) OUTCOME: Identify how community engagement findings may drive CAB activities in 2020.
+CAB prefers to do a working lunchCommunity Engagement: Review Findings (30min - estimate) OUTCOME: Identify how community engagement findings may drive CAB activities in 2020.

 Brief overview of phase 1 findings: What were key takeaways?
 Limitations?